Visitor Policy

 • The family support person may switch out during overnight hours, but only one person is allowed at a time.

-To our colleagues, patients and guests: We ask that you share in the commitment to promote an environment of healing and restfulness for all patients.
-These caring principles will guide us to reach that commitment together.
+• We ask that you share in our commitment to promote an environment of healing and restfulness for all patients.
+View our CARES pledge below.

-• Appreciation: Acknowledge everyone’s contributions and honor individual differences.
+• Appreciation: Value everyone’s efforts.
+Honor individual differences.

-• Respect: Be respectful in actions and with words.
+• Respect: Be respectful in your actions and words.
 Show others they are valued.

 • Empathy: Listen without judging.
-Recognize a shared desire for good results.
+Seek to understand.

 • Safety: Protect everyone’s physical and emotional well-being.